simon-brooke/swinging-needle-meter/README.md

 There are further arguments which may be set which are documented [here](https://simon-brooke.github.io/swinging-needle-meter/resources/public/index.html#parameters).

 Obviously, all the subscriptions above must be registered with `re-frame/reg-sub`.
+See [re-frame documentation](http://day8.github.io/re-frame/re-frame/).

 The value subscribed to as the value to `:model` is expected to be a floating point number between that of `:min-value` and `:max-value`.